FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

 For an object that _is_ something (value object), prefer a noun.
 E.g. `drawing`.

-Something diﬃcult to name concisely likely does not have a single purpose and needs refactoring.
+Something difficult to name concisely likely does not have a single purpose and needs refactoring.

 Use names that are specific.
 E.g. `SaveLogToDisk`, not `ProcessLog`. `Process` could be anything.